 Park Atlas – The park atlas is a collection of maps and geospatial data indicating areas of particular importance as to wilderness, natural, historical, wildlife, cultural, archeological, paleontological, geological, recreational, and similar resources.
 Atlases for parklands throughout Alaska are being drafted, and will be published in late 2013.

 Wild and Scenic River Value Statements - The Wild and Scenic River Values Statement identifies and articulates those resources and values that were critical to a river’s designation and inclusion in the national Wild & Scenic River system.
 Gates of the Arctic has six wild and scenic rivers - the Alatna, John, Kobuk, Noatak, North Fork of the Koyukuk and the Tinayguk.
 River value statements for parklands throughout Alaska are currently being drafted.

-1986 General Management Plan – Comprehensive park plan that guides the long-term management of resources, visitor use, and general development at the park.
-Gates of the Arctic currently has a GMP Amendment underway.
+1986 General Management Plan (GMP) & 2016 GMP Amendment – Comprehensive park plans that guides the long-term management of resources, visitor use, and general development at the park.

 Fire Management Plan - Provides direction for wildland fire management.